-For anyone who prefers a shorter paddle trip and a guide, Boating in Florida offers hour-long eco-tours that start at the kayak launch and go upriver toward the headsprings while providing information about the surrounding flora and fauna, kayaking tips, and tips on river etiquette.
-Another eco-tour option through the state park allows for an hour-long guided tour and followed by a regular day of paddling on your own.
+If you prefer a guide, Get Up and go Kayaking offers 2 1/2 hour-long eco-tours that start at the kayak launch and go upriver toward the headsprings while providing information about the surrounding flora and fauna, kayaking tips, and tips on river etiquette.

 When you go…

 Weeki Wachee Springs State Park is open every day.
 Launch as early as 8 a.m. or as late as 1 p.m.
 (2 p.m. if you bring your own kayak or paddleboard).
-Rentals and shuttles are available through Boating in Florida at the head springs.
-(The entrance is adjacent to the Weeki Wachee Springs State Park parking lot).
+Rentals and shuttles are available through Weeki Fresh Water Adventures in the park.
 Weeki Wachee Springs State Park is located at 6131 Commercial way, Spring Hill.
 Reservations are required and can be made through the Boating in Florida website or by calling 352-597-8484.